freenas/freenas-docs/userguide/intro.rst

-* These :ref:`Cloud Credentials` have been added to :menuselection:`System --> Cloud Credentials`: Amazon Cloud Drive, Box, Dropbox, FTP, Google Drive, HTTP, Hubic, Mega, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex.
+* These :ref:`Cloud Credentials` have been added to :menuselection:`System --> Cloud Credentials`: Amazon Cloud Drive, Box, Dropbox, FTP, Google Drive, HTTP, hubiC, Mega, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex.

 * The :guilabel:`Team Drive ID` field has been added to